 Keep in mind that if you see an acupuncturist, they will do an evaluation that may show other issues that they can address, with a focus on getting your whole system in balance.

 But acupressure can help.
-Here’s a page by the leading expert on using acupressure, Michael Reed Gach, Ph.D., on pressure points for sinus problems, jaw, TMJ, and bruxism and includes a 4:07 video (go to 1:18 for the jaw points).
+The leading expert on using acupressure, Michael Reed Gach, Ph.D., has a page on pressure points for sinus problems, jaw, TMJ, and bruxism and includes a 4:07 video (go to 1:18 for the jaw points).

 He recommends holding them for a couple of minutes 2-3 times a day for a few weeks or months for best results if your jaw pain is chronic.
 Sinus, Jaw, TMJ and Bruxism Acupressure is 4:08.

-(Note: If you Google this topic, beware that not all the results are credible.
+(Note: If you Google this topic, be aware that not all the results are credible.
 I found one that pictured ST36 on the leg while describing a point on the face!)